Request a Free Chest Binder

 Point of Pride provides new or gently-used chest binders (specially-designed chest compression garments) to any trans person who is in need and cannot afford or safely obtain one.

-To date, we have donated more than 2,500 chest binders to trans youth and adults in need in all 50 states and 35 countries (and counting!)
+We have donated thousands of chest binders to trans youth and adults in need in all 50 states and 45+ countries and counting!

 gc2b provides high-quality chest binders at an affordable price.
 Their carefully-constructed products use a special double panel, mixed material design to create a flat appearance, and they come in a variety of colors and styles.